-To start managing users, first go to the Metabase Admin section by clicking on the dropdown menu in the top right of Metabase and selecting Admin.
+To start managing people, first go to the Admin panel by clicking on the gear icon in the top right of Metabase and selecting Admin.

-Select People from the menu bar at the top of the screen to see a list of all the user accounts in your organization.
+In the Admin panel, select the People tab from the menu bar at the top of the screen.
+You’ll see a list of all the people in your organization.

-To add a new user account, click Add person in the upper right corner.
+To add a new team member, click Add person in the upper right corner.
 You’ll be prompted to enter their name and email address.

 If you’ve already configured Metabase to use email, Metabase will send the new user an invite email.
 Otherwise, it’ll give you a temporary password that you’ll have to send to the person you’re inviting by hand.

-To deactivate a user’s account, click on the three dots icon on the right of a user’s row and select Deactivate from the dropdown.
-Deactivating an account will mark it as inactive and prevent the user from logging in - but it won’t delete that user’s saved questions or dashboards.
+To deactivate someone’s account, click on the three dots icon on the right of a person’s row and select Deactivate from the dropdown.
+Deactivating an account will mark it as inactive and prevent the user from logging in - but it won’t delete that person’s saved questions or dashboards.

-To reactivate a deactivated user, click on the Deactivated tab at the top of the list of your users to see the list of inactive users.
-Click on the icon on the far right to reactivate that user, allowing them to log in to Metabase again.
+To reactivate a deactivated account, click the Deactivated radio button at the top of the people list to see the list of deactivated accounts.
+Click on the icon on the far right to reactivate that account, allowing them to log in to Metabase again.

-You can edit a user’s name and email address by clicking the three dots icon and choosing Edit Details.
-Note: be careful when changing a user’s email address, because this will change the address they’ll use to log in to Metabase.
+You can edit someone’s name and email address by clicking the three dots icon and choosing Edit Details.
+Note: be careful when changing someones’s email address, because this will change the address they’ll use to log in to Metabase.

-If you’ve already configured your email settings, a user can reset their password using the forgot password link on the login screen.
-If you have not yet configured your email settings, they will see a message telling them to ask an admin to reset their password for them.
+If you’ve already configured your email settings, people can reset their passwords using the “forgot password” link on the login screen.
+If you haven’t yet configured your email settings, they will see a message telling them to ask an admin to reset their password for them.

-To reset a password for a user, just click the three dots icon and choose Reset Password.
-If you haven’t configured your email settings yet, you’ll be given a temporary password that you’ll have to share with that user.
+To reset a password for someone, just click the three dots icon next to their account and choose Reset Password.
+If you haven’t configured your email settings yet, you’ll be given a temporary password that you’ll have to share with that person.
 Otherwise, they’ll receive a password reset email.

-Right now, the only special role a user can have is Admin.
+Right now, the only special role someone can have is Admin.
 The only difference is that Admins can access the Admin Panel and make changes there, and can set permissions on collections.

-To make a user an admin, click on the Groups dropdown and click the check mark next to the Administrators group.
+To make someone an admin, click on the Groups dropdown and click the check mark next to the Administrators group.

-Adding users to groups allow you to assign data access and collection permissions to them.
-The next two articles in this guide will teach you how to set those permissions, but to add users to one or more groups, just click the Groups dropdown and click the checkboxes next to the group(s) you want to add the user to.
+Adding people to groups allows you to assign data access and collection permissions to them.
+To add someone to one or more groups, just click the Groups dropdown and click the checkboxes next to the group(s) you want to add the person to.